 Ronald Netsky is Professor of Art at Nazareth College in Rochester NY, where he teaches printmaking.
 He also teaches printmaking at the Woodstock School of Art.
 He received his BFA from Philadelphia College of Art in 1973 and his MFA from Washington University in St. Louis in 1975.
 His prints are included in the collections of the National Gallery of Art in Washington D.C., the Samuel Dorsky Museum of Art at SUNY New Paltz and other collections.

 He curated Woodstock Rocks: A Lithographic Legacy; Woodstock Prints: Past and Present, and was co-curator of Leaving for the Country: George Bellows at Woodstock, an exhibition that originated at the Memorial Art Gallery in Rochester and traveled to the Terra Museum of American Art in Chicago and other museums.
-He has also curated exhibitions on lithographers Bolton Brown, Harold Faye and others.
+He has also curated exhibitions on lithographers Bolton Brown, John Menihan and others.

-He has exhibited at Mark Gruber Gallery, New York State Museum, Cattaraugus County Arts Council, Yates County Arts Center, Main Street Arts, Hobart & William Smith Colleges, Memorial Art Gallery, Oxford Gallery, The Ink Shop, Memorial Art Gallery, and others.
+He has exhibited at Mark Gruber Gallery, the New York State Museum, Illges Gallery, Columbus State University, Columbus, GA, Yates County Arts Center, Main Street Arts, Hobart & William Smith Colleges, Memorial Art Gallery, Oxford Gallery, The Ink Shop, and others.